-My homemade chocolate biscuit cake recipe is an adaptation of the original royal cake recipe that won't require 37 pounds of dark chocolate nor will it feed several hundred.
+This royal chocolate biscuit cake recipe is an adaptation of the original royal cake recipe that won't require 37 pounds of dark chocolate nor will it feed several hundred people.

-But, it will richly serve about 6 to 8 people, depending on how you slice it.
+But, it will richly serve about 6 to 8 hungry people, depending on how you slice it.